tlevine/occupar/readme.md

 switch the "has" to "has more".

 ## Results

+This sample consisted of 304 current students attending various CUNY campuses.
+The survey was distributed on a total of twelve CUNY campuses, mostly from Hunter College (29% of sample), Brooklyn College (19%), Medgar Evers College (16%), Laguardia Community College (13%), and the Graduate Center (10%).
+The remaining CUNY schools include the School of Professional Studies (5%), Baruch College (1.6%), John Jay College of Criminal Justice (.7%), Borough of Manhattan Community College
+(.3%), City College of New York (.3%), Lehman College (.3%), and Queens College (.3%).
+Several participants did not provide their campus name (5%).
+Students were pursuing various degrees, most commonly a Bachelors degree (60%), followed by Associates (13%), Doctorate (10%), Masters (5%), Certificate (1%), or Non-degree seeking students (1%), and 11% were unknown.
+When asked for their gender, the majority of participants  identified as female (67.4%), while 27% were male, 2% were queer, and
+3% did not include their answer in this portion of the survey.
+Official records state that CUNY students are 58% female and 42% male (CUNY Office of Institutional Research and Assessment, 2011), although it should be noted they do not include alternative gender categories.
+It also states that 28.2% of CUNY students are age 25 or older.
+The ages of this sample ranged from 18 to 58, with 50% of participants between the ages of 21 and 29.
+The average age of this sample was 26.5.
+The sample was fairly representative of the CUNY student body.

+###
 We have two binary independent variables, so $$2^2 = 4$$ different combinations.
 For our sample, here are the proportions of people within each group who said "never" (rather than "no, ... but").